tayganr/purviewlab/modules/module11.md

 ## :tada: Summary

-In this module, you learned how to install the self-hosted integration runtime to your virtual machine network and get it connected up to Azure Purview.
+In this module, you learned how to install the self-hosted integration runtime to your virtual machine network and get it connected up to Microsoft Purview.
 If you'd like continue with this module to complete further tasks, please feel free to complete the tutorial links below:

 - [Setting up authentication for a scan](https://docs.microsoft.com/en-us/azure/purview/register-scan-on-premises-sql-server#setting-up-authentication-for-a-scan)
 - [Register SQL Server on VM as a data source in Purview](https://docs.microsoft.com/en-us/azure/purview/register-scan-on-premises-sql-server#register-a-sql-server-data-source)